 Random readout noise and noise due to dark current combine to place a lower limit on the ability of the CCD to detect faint light sources.
-SBIG has optimized the ST-7XE, ST-8XE, ST-9XE, ST-10XE, ST-10XME and ST-2000XM to achieve readout noises below 20 electrons rms for two reads (light - dark).
+SBIG has optimized the ST-7E, ST-8E, ST-9E, ST-10E and ST-1001E to achieve readout noises below 20 electrons rms for two reads (light dark).
 This will not limit most users.
 The noise due to the dark current is equal to the square root of the number of electrons accumulated during the integration time.
 For these cameras, the dark current is not significant until it accumulates to more than 280 electrons.
 Dark current is thermally generated in the device itself, and can be reduced by cooling.
 All CCDs have dark current, which can cause each pixel to fill with electrons in only a few seconds at room temperature even in the absence of light.
 By cooling the CCD, the dark current and corresponding noise is reduced, and longer exposures are possible.
 In fact, for roughly every 5 to 6° C of additional cooling, the dark current in the CCD is reduced to half.
-The ST-7XE, ST-8XE, ST-9XE, ST-10XE, ST-10XME and ST-2000XM have a single stage TE cooler, efficient heat exchanger and water circulation capability.
-A temperature sensing thermistor on the CCD mount monitors the temperature (Earlier parallel models offered a cooling booster which used a second TE cooler but we feel that the new design provides similar performance without the need for a second power supply).
-The micro controller controls the temperature at a user-determined value for long periods.
+The ST-7E and ST-8E have a single stage TE cooler and a temperature sensing thermistor on the CCD mount to monitor the temperature.
+The ST-1001E has two-stage cooling.
+The ST-9E and ST-10E have a supplemental second stage cooling booster with water cooling as an option (described in section 6.1).
+The same cooling booster used on the ST-9E and ST-10E may be added to the ST-7E, ST-8E or ST-1001E.
+The microcontroller controls the temperature at a user-determined value for long periods.
 As a result, exposures hours long are possible, and saturation of the CCD by the sky background typically limits the exposure time.
-At 0 °C the dark current in the ST-7XE, ST-8XE and ST-10XE, high-resolution mode, is only 60 electrons per minute!
-The ST-9XE, with bigger pixels, has roughly 8 times this amount of dark current due largely to the larger pixel area but also due to the inherent higher bulk dark current in the devices.
+At 0 °C the dark current in the ST-7E, ST-8E and ST-10E, high-resolution mode, is only 60 electrons per minute!
+The ST-1001E and ST-9E, with bigger pixels, have roughly 8 to 15 times this amount of dark current, respectively, due largely to the larger pixel area but also due to the inherent higher bulk dark current in the devices.
+That's why we include the cooling booster with the ST-9E and two-stage cooling plus the option of an additional cooling booster for the ST-1001E.